Ongoing service disruptions

 - Use AWS Backup to take a backup of the EC2 instance.

-To create VSS backups, use the Amazon EC2, Systems Manager, and AWS Backup consoles to complete a number of prerequisites.
-Make sure that you meet all of the criteria before you begin.
+To create VSS backups, make sure that you complete all of the prerequisites before you begin.

 Resolution